expectedtodie/expectedtodie/_posts/2022-05-01-expectedtodie-part1.md

 2: Do not let them rush you.
 Take your time and make good decisions.

-Coming next in the series: “The news of your demise is exaggerated”.
+Check out part 2 in the series: [The news of your demise is exaggerated](https://expectedtodie.com/expectedtodie-part2).

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.